-Stefano Mosso is a Quantitative Research Associate at AQR Capital Management.
+Stefano Mosso is a Quantitative Strategist at GSA Capital.
 His current research focuses on issues related to labor economics and econometrics with particular attention to the study of the returns to education, the dynamics of the labor market and the determinants of inequality.
 He received a Laurea in Political Science from the Sant'Anna School of Advanced Studies of Pisa, a Double Degree in International Political Economy from Sciences-Po Paris and the London School of Economics and a Master in Economics from the Universitat Pompeu Fabra.

 Meghir joined UCL in 1985, where I remained until 2010.
 He is currently Professor of Economics at Yale University.
 His research spans a broad set of fields, including family economics, household consumption, savings and labor supply behavior, wage determination and earnings dynamics, educational choice and its effects on wages and individual careers, the impact of quality of education, intergenerational transmission of education and health and the economics of crime.

 Alexis Medina is the Program Manager for Health and Nutrition at the Rural Education Action Program (REAP) at Stanford University.
 She has been researching the economics of social issues in China for over ten years.
 She has extensive experience in international program management, including leading survey teams in rural China, overseeing the design and development of field projects, and coordinating data collection and analysis.
 She has co-authored several academic publications on the intersection of health and education in rural China.